-Conception, analysis and design can overlap, as you’d typically spend an extended period of time up front in the conception phase outlining the requirements for the project, analysing the possible solutions, and creating a complete design for the delivery of the project.
-After everyone has agreed that this stage has been completed, the team move on together to the development stage where the coding is actually done.
+Conception, analysis and design can overlap.
+You’d typically spend an extended period of time up-front outlining the requirements for the project, analysing the possible solutions, and creating a complete design.
+After everyone has agreed that these stages have been completed, the team move on together to the development stage where the coding is actually done.
 Once the code is done they move onto testing, and once testing and fixing are done the product is deployed.
 Each stage in this methodology is completed before the next one can begin.
-Typically this transition is dealt with at a ‘stage gate’ where someone, a product owner, project manager or team leader, reviews and approves that the stage has been satisfactorily completed.
+Typically this transition is dealt with at a ‘stage gate’ where someone (a product owner, project manager or team leader) reviews and approves that the stage has been completed satisfactorily.

-Each component of the product might go through its own waterfall-type development methodology, with analysis, design, development and testing, but the point of agile is to keep producing working deliverables throughout the entire project.
+Each component of the product might go through its own Waterfall-type development methodology, with analysis, design, development and testing.
+But, the point of Agile software development is to keep producing working deliverables throughout the entire project.
 This allows the customer or product owner to review throughout product development, rather than only at each stage gate.

-Agile is more of a way of working than a project management technique.
-Elements of an agile methodology include:
+Agile development is more of a way of working than a project management technique.
+Elements of an Agile methodology include:

 - ‘Backlog’ – a prioritized list of components of the final product that need to be produced.